 If you and your soon-to-be-spouse fall into the second category, there are a number of important financial issues that you may want to discuss before tying the knot.
 Let’s take a look at just a few:

-- Your place or mine?
 If you both own property, you’ll need to decide which—if either—best meets your needs.
 Is one property larger than the other, closer to work, or in a better school district?
 If so, you may want to keep it and rent or sell the other.
 In many cases, however, it may be easier on the relationship to sell both properties and start fresh.

-- Should we comingle debt?
 In most cases, no. If one person enters the relationship with a substantial amount of debt, it's usually better to keep the other person's credit rating as high as possible.

-- Who will handle the finances?
-Since you’re both accustomed to managing you own money, you may want to divide responsibilities.
+Since you're both accustomed to managing you own money, you may want to divide responsibilities.
 For example, one of you could be in charge of paying bills, while the other is responsible for managing savings and investments.
 No matter what you decide, make sure the lines of communication stay open.

-There are a host of financial issues to consider when getting married—and this just scratches the surface.
+There are a host of financial issues to consider when you are getting married—and this just scratches the surface.
 If you’d like more information, or would like to speak with a New York Life agent about ways to protect your family and assets, please let us know.

 This article is for informational purposes only.
 Neither New York Life nor its agents provide tax, legal, or accounting advice.
 Please consult your tax, legal, or accounting professional before taking any action.